 Systemic JIA affects the whole body.
 With this type of JIA, someone may have high fevers that often increase in the evenings and then may suddenly drop to normal.
 During the onset of fever, the person may feel very ill, look pale, or develop a rash.
 The rash may suddenly disappear and then quickly appear again.
 The person's lymph nodes might become enlarged.
 Eventually many of the body's joints are affected by swelling, pain, and stiffness.

 Oligoarthritis affects four or fewer joints.
-A person will notice pain, stiffness, or swelling, often in the knee and wrist joints.
+A person will notice pain, stiffness, or swelling, often in the knee and ankle joints.
 Sometimes oligoarthritis gives someone an inflammation of the iris (the colored area of the eye) that's known as iridocyclitis, iritis, or uveitis.

 Polyarticular arthritis, rheumatoid factor negative is a kind of JIA that affects more girls than guys.
 A person will have swelling or pain in five or more joints.
 The small joints of the hands are usually affected as well as the weight-bearing joints like the knees, hips, ankles, feet, and neck.
 In addition, a person may have a low-grade fever, as well as bumps or nodules on parts of the body subjected to pressure from sitting or leaning.